sunliang3361/fnbtools/README.md

 #### 2. BED file with annotation (optional)

-If you specify an argument to the `-f` switch which provides an annotation file to annotate deletions, a second BED file with the annotations will be created.
+If you specify an argument to the `-g` switch which provides an annotation file to annotate deletions, a second BED file with the annotations will be created.

 The output is placed in ./fnb (i.e. in the directory named after your project)

-Running Step 2 using the example data set provided with this repository, along with the results of running Step 1 **with a `-f` switch argument** would produce the following additional BED file:
+Running Step 2 using the example data set provided with this repository, along with the results of running Step 1 **with a `-g` switch argument** would produce the following additional BED file:

 * ./fnb/fnb.mt4_chr1_alldeletion_20x_annot.bed